orpaltech/qt5-build/README.md

 Qt-Creator
 ---------------------

-Build script requires pre-built Qt5 framework (see chapter above).
+Qt-Creator software is used for remote debugging in https://github.com/orpaltech/antenna-analyzer-armbian project.
+The build script requires pre-built Qt5 framework (see chapter above).
 Default location is /usr/local/qt59.
 To override Qt5 framework location, please, use:

     export QT5_PREFIX = "[your local path to Qt5]"